NCAS-CMS/cfa-conventions/source/cfa.md

   variables associated with the fragment (such as coordinate variables), are ignored by the aggregation variable.

-In limited circumstances, however, a fragment may deviate from these requirements providing that it is possible to unambiguously convert the fragment to its generic form prior to it being used within the aggregated data.
-This manipulation of the fragment is carried out by the application program that is managing the aggregation.
+In particular circumstances, however, a fragment may deviate from these requirements providing that it is possible to unambiguously convert the fragment to its canonical form prior to it being used within the aggregated data.
+This allows the usability of a fragment in the aggregated data to be independent of the fragment's encoding in its file.
+The manipulation of a fragment to its generic form is carried out by the application program that is managing the aggregation.

 The following fragment manipulations are allowed: